TechAtNYU/manifesto/README.md

 Tech@NYU also does not have formal membership.
 Anyone who has attended a Tech@NYU event may be considered a member.
 There are few executive board members and a vast number of members.
 A member is someone who has contributed to the community and culture.

+To vote for president, a executive board member must either (1) lead an initiative, or (2) be on the executive board for at least one whole semester.

 ---